eljefe303030/Melius/DRAFT3.0_README.md

 1. [El Jefe Combat AI](https://www.nexusmods.com/starfield/mods/13194) and [Bedlam](https://www.nexusmods.com/starfield/mods/10717) to make combat more fun and interesting
 2. [Serenity of Stars - Gameplay Overhaul](https://www.nexusmods.com/starfield/mods/13465) overhauls the gameplay in many ways.
-3. [Immersive Landing Ramps](https://www.nexusmods.com/starfield/mods/8093) Landing ramps need to be open and closed by you now.
-If the Landing Ramp Remote is not in your inventory, get it from Henrik Zuran at Apex Electronics in the Well area of New Atlantis.
-Equip it as a favourite for ease.
-Vasco can be asked to open and close the ramp once he has been assigned to your crew.
-4. [StarUI suite of mods](https://next.nexusmods.com/profile/m8r98a4f2/mods?gameId=4187) to change the UI to make it easier and nicer to use.
+3. [StarUI suite of mods](https://next.nexusmods.com/profile/m8r98a4f2/mods?gameId=4187) to change the UI to make it easier and nicer to use.
-5. Various mods to change the transitions and animations to make them more immersive and less annoying
+4. Various mods to change the transitions and animations to make them more immersive and less annoying
-6. [Rabbit’s suite of mods](https://next.nexusmods.com/profile/RabbitDoesStuff?gameId=4187) to make area lighting more realistic and playable i.e. not having to walk around in the dark when there are lights around you!
+5. [Rabbit’s suite of mods](https://next.nexusmods.com/profile/RabbitDoesStuff?gameId=4187) to make area lighting more realistic and playable i.e. not having to walk around in the dark when there are lights around you!
-7. [Revelation - Main Quest Overhaul](https://www.nexusmods.com/starfield/mods/10418) This mod overhauls Starfield's main quest, including removing most Temples.
+6. [Revelation - Main Quest Overhaul](https://www.nexusmods.com/starfield/mods/10418) This mod overhauls Starfield's main quest, including removing most Temples.
-8. [Simple Immersive Helmets](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you.
+7. [Simple Immersive Helmets](https://www.nexusmods.com/starfield/mods/4930) adds an overlay to the screen when wearing a helmet to provide reflections, as you could expect when having glass in front of you.
-9. [Gorefield - A Starfield Gore Framework](https://www.nexusmods.com/starfield/mods/12833) Introduces special death effects such as bodies exploding, disintegrating and burning.
+8. [Gorefield - A Starfield Gore Framework](https://www.nexusmods.com/starfield/mods/12833) Introduces special death effects such as bodies exploding, disintegrating and burning.
-10. Multiple mods that remove the chance of coming across the same POIs all the time.
+9. Multiple mods that remove the chance of coming across the same POIs all the time.
-11. [Deadly Hazards](https://www.nexusmods.com/starfield/mods/5800) Overhauls and fixes Starfield's environmental gameplay systems.
+10. [Deadly Hazards](https://www.nexusmods.com/starfield/mods/5800) Overhauls and fixes Starfield's environmental gameplay systems.
 If you have a yellow part of your health bar, it's environmental damage and needs to be healed by doctors or a Nanobots Injector.
-12. [Vitality - Sustenance Overhaul](https://www.nexusmods.com/starfield/mods/10536) This mod replaces the Sustenance system with a more gradual one, that includes sleep mechanics.
+11. [Vitality - Sustenance Overhaul](https://www.nexusmods.com/starfield/mods/10536) This mod replaces the Sustenance system with a more gradual one, that includes sleep mechanics.
-13. [Real Fuel - Immersive Exploration](https://www.nexusmods.com/starfield/mods/13306) Introduces Fuel usage mechanics to travel in Starfield in a lightweight and immersive manner.
+12. [Real Fuel - Immersive Exploration](https://www.nexusmods.com/starfield/mods/13306) Introduces Fuel usage mechanics to travel in Starfield in a lightweight and immersive manner.
-14. [Real O2](https://www.nexusmods.com/starfield/mods/12303) A lightweight, highly compatible revamp of the O2 system in Starfield.
+13. [Real O2](https://www.nexusmods.com/starfield/mods/12303) A lightweight, highly compatible revamp of the O2 system in Starfield.
 Oxygen is now a limited resource in zero-atmosphere environments, and must be managed carefully.
-15. [Better Boarding Encounters (BBE)](https://www.nexusmods.com/starfield/mods/13964) and [Enemies Boarding My Ship](https://www.nexusmods.com/starfield/mods/13999) Spices up docking encounters with surprise boarding, occasional hazards, and cut pirate dialogue!
+14. [Better Boarding Encounters (BBE)](https://www.nexusmods.com/starfield/mods/13964) and [Enemies Boarding My Ship](https://www.nexusmods.com/starfield/mods/13999) Spices up docking encounters with surprise boarding, occasional hazards, and cut pirate dialogue!
 Enemies actively try to dock onto your ship during combat in order to board it.
 In space combat, there is now a constant risk of being boarded yourself.
 The risk increases with the interests of the factions and the condition of your ship.
-16. [New Atlantis Awaits](https://www.nexusmods.com/starfield/mods/13614) Explore a revitalized version of New Atlantis with New Atlantis Awaits.
+15. [New Atlantis Awaits](https://www.nexusmods.com/starfield/mods/13614) Explore a revitalized version of New Atlantis with New Atlantis Awaits.
 This mod brings a complete overhaul to the city, enhancing its layout, architecture, and overall atmosphere.

 ## Optional Mods